littleBitsman/cloudbit-software/README.md

 5. run `cross build --release --target armv5te-unknown-linux-musleabi`
 6. your binary will be found at `./target/armv5te-unknown-linux-musleabi/release/cloud_client`

+## protocol details
+The WebSocket exchanges and expects JSON strings/buffers on the stream.
+JSON not following the schema below is logged and ignored.

+The root *object* should always have an `opcode` key, whose value should be a number.

+When the `opcode` is equal to `0x1` (INPUT) or `0x2` (OUTPUT), a `data` object with the property `value` (number) can be (for INPUT payloads)/is (for OUTPUT payloads) expected in the root.

+Opcode `0x3` (IDENTIFY) is used right after the WebSocket handshake completes and the connection is established.
+IDENTIFY is only be sent from the client, and should never be sent from the server.
+An IDENTIFY payload has a `mac_address` (string) property and a `cb_id` (string) property.

 # license
 cloudbit-software © 2024 by littleBitsman is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/